 We have a field office that serves both the East and West Hackberry fields.
-In addition, we own and operate three production facilities at East Hackberry that include two land based tank batteries, a production barge, five natural gas compressors, dehydration units and salt water disposal systems.
+In addition, we own and operate three production facilities at East Hackberry that include two land based tank batteries, a production barge, three natural gas compressors, dehydration units and salt water disposal systems.

-During 2014 at East Hackberry, we recompleted 68 gross and net wells and drilled 15 gross and net land wells.
-All of the 15 wells drilled during 2014 were completed as producing wells.
-As of February 13, 2015, we had recompleted 11 wells during 2015 in our East Hackberry field.
+During 2015 at East Hackberry, we recompleted 37 gross and net wells and spud no new wells.
+As of February 10, 2016, we had recompleted two gross and net wells during 2016 in our East Hackberry field.

-In the fourth quarter of 2014, our net production at East Hackberry was approximately 640 MMcfe, or an average of 7.0 MMcfe per day, 82% of which was from oil and 18% of which was from natural gas.
-During January 2015, our average net daily production at East Hackberry was approximately 10.1 MMcfe, of which 91% was from oil and 9% was from natural gas.
-The increase in production in 2015 is a result of our 2014 drilling and recompletion activities.
+In the fourth quarter of 2015, our net production at East Hackberry was approximately 315.8 MMcfe, or an average of 3.4 MMcfe per day, of which 94% was from oil and 6% was from natural gas.
+During January 2016, our average net daily production at East Hackberry was approximately 4.6 MMcfe, of which 96% was from oil and 4% was from natural gas.
+The slight increase in production in January 2016 is a result of our 2016 recompletion activities.